zzen0008/seamless_docker/Readme.md

 - Wget
 - yq (YAML processor) - Installation instructions can be found at [yq GitHub repository](https://github.com/mikefarah/yq)

 Additionally, you will need to download the `seamless-streaming` repository from Hugging Face into the project directory.
-It is crucial to clone the repository without downloading the large files, as they will be managed separately by the `get_seamless_model_files.sh` script.
+It is recommended to clone the repository without downloading the large files, as they will be managed separately by the `get_seamless_model_files.sh` script.

 To clone the repository without large files, use the following command: